tristan-burnside/prance/README.md

 To learn more about the language please read the [language guide](./Docs/intro.md).

 ## Getting started
-get llvm `brew install llvm@11`
+get llvm `brew install llvm@21`

 clone this repo

-run `swift build`

-run `swift package generate-xcodeproj`
+run `swift ./utils/make-pkgconfig.swift`

+install pkgconfig `brew install pkgconfig`

-open `prance.xcodeproj`
+open `Package.swift`

-run `swift ./DerivedData/prance/SourcePackages/checkouts/LLVMSwift/utils/make-pkgconfig.swift`

 build in XCode

 compiled `Prance` binary should reside in ./DerivedData/Prance/Build/Products/Debug/Prance

-compile the demo code at `samples/demo.prance` by calling `./Prance demo.prance`
+compile the demo code at `samples/demo.prance` by calling `<Path to prance>/Prance ./samples/demo.prance` or using the run action on the Prance scheme.

-run the demo code `./demo`
+run the demo code `./samples/demo`